 - You can submit one application at a time only, to one discipline category, though you may write/illustrate/perform in more than one way.
 If your application is successful, you will be asked to detail the full range of your skills and experience on your profile.

 - We can only accept applications for non-fiction writing that fall under the category of narrative Non-Fiction.
-We define narrative non-fiction as a form of writing that is stylistically similar to fiction but used to tell factual stories, e.g. memoir, literary criticism, travel writing and biography.
-This does not include textbooks, guidebooks, standard non-fiction history books or collections of humour/jokes.
-We do not have the resources to fairly assess these genres.
+We define narrative Non-Fiction as a form of writing that is stylistically similar to fiction but used to tell factual stories, e.g. memoir, travel writing and biography.
+This does not include textbooks, guidebooks, standard non-fiction history books, journalism or collections of humour/jokes.
+We do not have the resources and expertise to fairly assess these genres.

 Application details for each creative discipline

 The Author Directory panel meet twice a year to consider: